Investors’ Guide to Mixed-Use Property for Sale: Understanding the Live-Work-Play Hybrid

 The extended stay housing was a more attractive setup that gave investors the flexibility of filling up the spaces short-term or long-term.
 A student could stay during the school year, or guests of the university could book the rooms during a week-long conference.
 All the amenities made the mixed-use real estate development even more attractive for all occupants and guests.

 2. Re-Thinking the City Zone

 For mixed-use commercial property development to work, city planners have to reconsider zoning laws in specified areas of the town.
 Zoning regulations were established in most cities to separate residents from industrialization.
 And, the division ensured the security and safety of residents.

 Mixed-use property for sale has morphed zoning laws.
 Most metro city planners still adhere to strict zoning codes but allow the codes to apply differently in certain areas of town on a case-by-case basis.
 The determining factor is what a developer brings to the table that can stimulate an area’s economy without endangering a development’s citizens or business owners.

 Where the rezoning trend is taking root is in integrating residential units into already established commercial zones and properties.
 A glaring example of this is the nationally-recognized Midtown just outside of downtown Atlanta.
 This diverse, culturally-driven district attracts thousands of visitors from all over the world each year.
 While businesses in Midtown have traditionally thrived, living in the area has always been challenging due to the zoning codes.
 City planners came up with a specific long-term process for developing streetscapes and mixed-use property projects.
 Midtown even has a special zoning category for such uses within designated geographic areas.
-Now developers can reconceptualize buildings that were either empty or half-empty by integrating residential units into already established commercial properties.
+Now developers can reconceptualize commercial buildings that were either empty or half-empty by integrating residential units into already established commercial properties.
 We will continue seeing more mixed use commercial residential property for sale due to rezoning.

 3. The ‘Social-Over-Everything’ Lifestyle